 Metal Letters on Desk

-During the quoting process, our designer felt that metal letters would look great against the dark wood on the desk so we threw that in as a 3rd option.
+During the quoting process, our designer felt that metal letters would look great with the dark wood on the desk so we threw that in as a 3rd option.
 This option would have used aluminum dimensional letters with a brushed finish.
 Like the previous option, these were to go directly onto the wall as individual letters.

 After reviewing the three different options, Corbel Capital Partners decided to go with the wall sign option.
 Although all three options looked great, they felt that the dimensional letters directly on the wall represented their company the best.